jlgerber/cpp_happy_fun_time/session_01/session01.md

 g++ hello.cpp -o hello
 ```

 Tada, you should have an executable called hello, which will greet the world when run.
 Even in this trivial program, we have a lot to talk about.
-So lets get at it.
+So let's get at it.

 # includes, the modules of the python world